simplesamlphp/simplesamlphp/docs/simplesamlphp-upgrade-notes-1.17.md

 exceptions, may need to be changed.

 The possibility has been reintroduced to omit the NameIdPolicy from SP AuthnRequests by setting NameIDPolicy to `false`.
-The prefered way is to configure it as an array `[ 'Format' => format, 'AllowCreate' => true/false ]`, which is now also the format used in the `saml:NameIDPolicy` variable in `$state`.
+The preferred way is to configure it as an array `[ 'Format' => format, 'AllowCreate' => true/false ]`, which is now also the format used in the `saml:NameIDPolicy` variable in `$state`.